How Much Sugar Does Your Orange Juice Have?

 So how much sugar is there in a glass of orange juice?
 The answer isn’t as straightforward as you may think.
 The quantity of sugar in a glass of orange juice can vary greatly depending on whether you’re having it fresh squeezed with no sugar added in, or sweetened, or packaged with or without sugar.

-A single cup of about 248 gm of unsweetened orange juice even though it may not have any added sugars already contains natural sugars.
-And you’re likely to get, on an average, about 20.83 gm of sugar in this serving size.1 A similar-sized serving of canned unsweetened orange juice has 21.81 gm of sugar.2 Some organic orange juice brands listed on the USDA database had as much as 41.67 gm of sugar in a 100 ml serving3, others had 33.8 gm in a 100 gm serving4
+A single cup of about 248 g of unsweetened orange juice even though it may not have any added sugars already contains natural sugars.
+And you’re likely to get, on an average, about 20.83 g of sugar in this serving size.2

 If you’re watching your sugar intake – and more so if you’re diabetic – you should know that it isn’t just important to know how much sugar or added sugar there is in orange juice.
-The carbohydrate content can be just as important.
-Why?
-That’s because your body digests carbohydrates and converts them to blood sugar or glucose.
-In other words, it isn’t just the sugar in the juice, but also the carbs that turn into sugar after being digested, that matter.5 So that same 248 gm serving which you thought gave you around 20 gm of sugar, suddenly becomes a more “heavy” choice, due to the 25.79 gm of carbohydrates it also contains.6 A 249 gm serve of an orange juice drink that might seem to have marginally more sugar content of 23.31gm, also has 33.39 gm of carbohydrate.
-And that changes the way you look at the drink.7
+The carbohydrate content can be just as important because your body digests carbohydrates and converts them to blood sugar or glucose.
+In other words, it isn’t just the sugar in the juice but also the carbs that turn into sugar after being digested that matter.6

 Here are some tips to make sure you don’t overdo the sugar with your next glass of orange juice.